lucia2007/towers-of-hanoi/README.md

 [Back to top](#contents)

 # Technologies Used
-- [Github](https://github.com/) - used for hosting the repository
+- [Github](https://github.com/) - Used for hosting the repository.
-- [Heroku](https://heroku.com/) - used for deploying the application
+- [Heroku](https://heroku.com/) - Used for deploying the application.
-- [Gitpod](https://www.gitpod.io/#get-started) - used for developing the application
+- [Gitpod](https://www.gitpod.io/#get-started) - Used for developing the application.
-- [LucidChart](https://www.lucidchart.com) - used for creating the flow chart
+- [Python](https://www.python.org/) - Used for adding functionality to the application.
+- [Projects in GitHub](https://github.com/lucia2007?tab=projects) - Used for project managament.
-- [CI Python Linter](https://pep8ci.herokuapp.com/#) - used for validation python code
+- [CI Python Linter](https://pep8ci.herokuapp.com/#) - Used for validation python code.
+- [Markdown Table Generator](https://www.tablesgenerator.com/markdown_tables) - Used to generate tables in Markdown.
+- [Draw.io](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio) - Used for creating the dependency diagram.

 [Back to top](#contents)